Console Pianos vs. Upright Pianos: Which is Better for You?

 Choosing a piano is an important decision that requires careful consideration, research, and hopefully playing a few pianos!

-Whether you're a professional musician, a student, piano teacher or a hobby player, choosing the right type of piano is essential because different pianos have vast gradients of variability when playing between particular instruments.
+Whether you're a professional musician, a teacher, student or hobbyist, choosing the right type of piano is essential because different pianos have substantially different qualities.

-In this blog post, we will discuss the differences between console pianos and upright pianos, and I will further explain the important differences and similarities so that it may help you figure out which one is the best choice for you.
+In this blog post, we'll discuss the main differences between console pianos and upright pianos.
+I'll further explain the most important differences and similarities so that it's easier for you to decide.

 Piano

-Technically, a console piano is an upright piano.
-However, "Consoles" are classified between 38” and 43” and any piano taller than that is an “Upright Piano” for the sake of this article.
+Technically, a Console piano is an upright piano.
+However, "Consoles" are classified as being between 38” and 43” tall, and any piano taller than that is considered an “Upright Piano.”

-The main difference between console pianos and upright pianos besides the action is the size of the soundboard and the length of the strings.
+The main difference between console pianos and upright pianos is the size of the soundboard, the length of the strings, and shorter keys.
+This effects the sound, feel, and overall enjoyment of the instrument.

-Anyhow, Both Consoles and Uprights have their own unique qualities that make them ideal for different situations, however, I would say that while this may be true, it’s better to opt for a taller piano in many cases.
+Anyhow, Both Consoles and Uprights have their own unique qualities that make them ideal for different situations, however, I would say that while this may be true, it’s better to opt for a taller piano in most ALL cases.

 What are Console Piano features and limitations?